rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

 from all the different places where the method is called.

-The application layer (controllers, services) can tell an entity to do something, but it cannot reliably know if the action is actually performed.
+The application layer (controllers, services) can tell an entity to do something, but it cannot reliably know if the action is actually performed, or if an additional action is performed.
 A controller or a service can ask `$bookshelf->removeBook($book)`, but only the `$bookshelf` knows if the book was actually removed.
-And if it actually happened, it can tell the world about it by dispatching a `BookRemoved` event.
+And if the event actually happened, the entity can tell the world about it by recording a `BookRemoved` event.

 Some problems might tempt you to inject a service into your entity.
 With domain events, you can avoid that.
 Your entity can dispatch an event, and you can set